-Visual Studio 2019 Release Notes
+Visual Studio 2019 version 16.11 Release Notes

 Click a button to download the latest version of Visual Studio 2019.
 For instructions on installing and updating Visual Studio 2019, see the Update Visual Studio 2019 to the most recent release.
 Also, see instructions on how to install offline.

 What's New in Visual Studio 2019 version 16.11

 Visual Studio 2019 version 16.11 is the fifth and final supported servicing baseline for Visual Studio 2019.
 Enterprise and Professional customers needing to adopt a long term stable and secure development environment are encouraged to standardize on this version.
 As explained in more detail in our lifecycle and support policy, version 16.11 will be supported with fixes and security updates through April 2029, which is the remainder of the Visual Studio 2019 product lifecycle.

 In addition, now that version 16.11 is available, version 16.9, which was the last servicing baseline, will be supported for an additional 12 months and will go out of support in October 2022.
 Note as well that versions 16.10 is no longer under support either.
 These intermediary releases received servicing fixes only until the next minor update released.

 You can acquire the latest most secure version of Visual Studio 2019 version 16.11 in the downloads section of my.visualstudio.com or the Microsoft Catalog.
 For more information about Visual Studio supported baselines, please review the support policy for Visual Studio 2019.

 - September 14, 2021 — Visual Studio 2019 version 16.11.3

 - August 25, 2021 — Visual Studio 2019 veresion 16.11.2